radical-cybertools/pilot-quantum/README.md

 ## Installation
 Requirement (in case a manual installation is required):

-The best way to utilize Pilot-Streaming is Anaconda, which provides an easy way to install important dependencies (such as PySpark and Dask).
-Make sure the PySpark version is compabitible with the Pilot-Streaming version (currently 2.4.4).
+The best way to utilize Pilot-Quantum is Anaconda, which provides an easy way to install important dependencies (such as PySpark and Dask).
+Make sure the PySpark version is compabitible with the Pilot-Quantum version (currently 2.4.4).

     conda install paramiko
     conda install -c conda-forge boto3 python-openstackclient pykafka pyspark dask distributed python-confluent-kafka pexpect redis-py
     pip install hostlist

-To install Pilot-Streaming type:
+To install Pilot-Quantum type:

     pip install --upgrade .